-Victor Wembanyama’s stardom makes it easy to forget that it’s just his third year in the NBA, but looking closely, there are aspects to his game that could improve.
-He’s already so instrumental to the San Antonio Spurs’ resurgence.
-If his shortcomings are taken care of, he could be unstoppable.
+Victor Wembanyama’s stardom and the panache with which he is carrying the San Antonio Spurs make it easy to forget that it’s just his third year in the NBA.
+On closer scrutiny, it becomes apparent that there are aspects to his game that could improve.

 Advertisement

-Gilbert Arenas, in a recent episode of No Chill Gill, noted that Wembanyama is learning about ball and adjusting to the NBA in real time.
+If the French star’s shortcomings are taken care of, he could be unstoppable.
+Gilbert Arenas recently noted that Wembanyama is learning and adjusting to the NBA in real time.
 It’s a sign that he’s on his way to the top.

 “Wemby is learning in real time, adjusting in real time.
-If he is starting to play the game without putting the ball on the floor, the chances of them getting to the WCF is gonna be heightened,” Arenas said.
+If he is starting to play the game without putting the ball on the floor, the chances of them getting to the WCF is gonna be heightened,” Arenas said in a recent episode of No Chill Gill.

 “I’m sorry.
 Defensively, 7 game series, him dominating, controlling the game, that gives them a chance.
 If he starts getting buckets without wasting energy, good luck!”
 Arenas added.